-As a University of New Haven sport management major, you will combine your study off the field with hands-on experience and business training in all facets of modern sports.
+With a degree in sport management, you will combine your study off the field with hands-on experience and business training in all facets of modern sports.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.